trusty (3) Class::Tiny.3pm.gz

 Why this instead of Object::Tiny or Class::Accessor or something else?

-maintain (or hope to write), most of which either use Class::Struct or roll-their-own OO
+hope to write), most of which either use Class::Struct or roll-their-own OO framework each time.

-realized I could implement it exactly how I wanted faster than I could search CPAN for
+implement it exactly how I wanted faster than I could search CPAN for something merely sufficient.

 Why this instead of Moose or Moo?